varigence/docs/bimlstudio/release-notes/bimlstudio-2017.md

 - Added support for global includes in CallBimlScript target files.
 - New global directive to disable the global include for CallBimlScript files, called ApplyToCallBimlScript
 - Added LinearOnCompletion and LinearOnSuccess constraint modes to packages
-- Update to allow project and package parameters to be used whereever variables are in SSIS.
+- Update to allow project and package parameters to be used wherever variables are in SSIS.
 - Modified ScriptComponent logic so that BlobColumns are created when needed rather than using String columns.
 - Added mapping output from TextTemplating engine to permit line mappings from expanded BimlScripts to the source BimlScripts.
 - Added the DisablePackageConfigurations property to packages.
 This is primarily for cases where imported packages reference package configurations but have them disabled.
 - Added SsisDataTypeOverride functionality.
 - Set default value for LogicalDisplay folder to empty string rather than null.
-This simplifies coding when LogialDisplayFolder is used as a lightweight intermediate metadata source.
+This simplifies coding when LogicalDisplayFolder is used as a lightweight intermediate metadata source.
 - Changed BimlScriptDirectiveLanguage to include extensionpoint directive tokens.
 - Added TargetSeverVersion to SqlServerDqsConnection for Ssis2016 and above.
 - Added logging support to the DqsCleansing component.